sardinh4/efeito-parallax/README.md

 README.md: Documentação com as informações sobre o projeto.
 LICENSE: licença.

-O Projeto foi desenvolvido com base no vídeo do youtube "How To Make A Responsive Coffee Shop Website Design Using HTML - CSS - JavaScript || From Scratch - Mr. Web Designer"
+O Projeto foi desenvolvido com base no vídeo do youtube "CSS Parallax Scrolling Website | How to Make Website using HTML CSS and Javascript - Codehal"

 🔗 Link do Vídeo: